-a.
-The amount of overall foreign loss not recaptured in earlier years, b.
-50% (or more, if you choose) of your taxable income from foreign sources, or c.
-The amount from line 14, less any adjustment for allocation of losses, as described under Allocation of foreign losses and under Allocation of U.S. losses in these line 15 instructions.
+i.
+The current year taxable income from foreign sources in that category (the amount from line 14, less any adjustment for allocation of losses, as described earlier under Allocation of foreign losses and Allocation of U.S. losses for that category), or ii.
+The balance in the overall foreign loss account for that category.